 - Consider changing your insulin levels – Working out will increase your insulin sensitivity a lot, so if your blood sugar is consistently high or low throughout the day, it may be time to adjust your insulin.
 Share your journal with your endocrinologist and discuss if you should make any changes.

 - Never starve yourself to lose weight! – Your body needs quality food to run, especially as a diabetic.
-Under-eating is not a sustainable way to lose weight or manage your diabetes (you can check out my Meal Plan Library for examples of healthy meal plans.
+Under-eating is not a sustainable way to lose weight or manage your diabetes (you can check out my healthy meal plan example for inspiration to a healthy diet).

 - Prioritize lifting weights – Building a little muscle has helped me tremendously with controlling both my weight and my diabetes.
 More muscles mean higher metabolism, which means better weight control and higher insulin sensitivity (less insulin).

 - Find support – There are a lot of good groups in most cities and on Facebook where you can connect with other diabetics for motivation and support.
-I also have dedicated Facebook group for TheFitBlog with an incredibly supportive and helpful community.
+I also have dedicated Facebook group for Diabetes Strong with an incredibly supportive and helpful community.

 - Consider hiring a trainer – A personal trainer and nutritionist can help you create a good workout and diet plan (any good trainer can create your workout plan but don’t get diet advice from someone who doesn’t know a lot about diabetes).